khelina/ProgrammingAssignment2/README.md

                  setinverse = setinverse,
                  getinverse = getinverse)
     }
-    #The cacheSolve function computes the inverse of the special "matrix" returned my makeCachematrix
+    ##The cacheSolve function computes the inverse of the special "matrix" returned my makeCachematrix and compares it with the contents of the cache
  cacheSolve <- function(x, ...) {
             m <- x$getinverse()
             if(!is.null(m)) {